dragon-dune/dragon-dune/README.md

 II.
 Event Round:
 ----------------

-1. One card is revealed from the Event Deck.
-If it is the same suit as the card on the top of the discard pile, then the the Red Dragon appears at that location.
+1. A first card is revealed from the Event Deck and set aside.
+Then a second card is revealed from the Event Deck.
+If the second card revealed is the same suit as the card on the top of the discard pile, then the the Red Dragon appears at the at location of the card at the top of the discard pile.

-2. Two gold are placed on the location corresponding to the revealed card, unless the dragon marker is at that location.

-3. The revealed card is then placed at the bottom of the Event Deck (and not in the discard pile).

-4. If the Red Dragon appears, then:
+2. If the Red Dragon appears, then:

     -   The Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).